HOME HISTORY EVENTS JOIN CONTACT QUARTERMASTER ABOUT TODAY'S 1MR

 16 April 1780 Leave for Charleston, SC, with 12 field pieces

 16 August 1780 Battle of Camden, SC.
-The Americans are surprised and the gallantry of the Marylanders saves the army from total destruction.
+The American militia are totally routed and the gallantry of the Marylanders saves the army from total destruction.

 17 January 1781 Battle of Cowpens, SC.
-Daniel Morgan and John Eager Howard gain a victory against Banastre Tarleton.
+Brig.
+Gen. Daniel Morgan and Col. John Eager Howard gain a significant victory against Banastre Tarleton.
+First Maryland's legendary 'Right About Face, Fire, Charge Bayonet" broke the British forces and led to the complete destruction of Tarleton's Army (the entire left wing of Cornwallis' force).

 15 March 1781 Battle of Guilford Courthouse, NC.
 The First Maryland's most famous battle.
 The Americans lose the field but gallantly attack the best British regiments with the bayonet and force Cornwallis to fire artillery at his own men to save the day.